Yakov Dzhugashvili: Moscow

 In 1921, Dzhugashvili was brought to Moscow to live with his father.
 His half-siblings Svetlana and Vasily were born after he moved.
 This proved difficult for Dzhugashvili as he did not understand Russian and his father was hostile to him, even forbidding him from adopting the name "Stalin".
-It is not clear why Stalin had hostility to his son, but it is believed that he reminded Stalin of Svanidze, which was one of the happier times in Stalin's life.
+It is not clear why Stalin had hostility towards his son, but it is believed that he reminded Stalin of Svanidze, which was one of the happier times in Stalin's life.
 Living in Stalin's apartments at the Amusement Palace in the Kremlin, Dzhugashvili slept in the dining room.
-A kind individual, Dzhughashvili was close to his half-siblings, as well as his step-mother Nadezhda Alliluyeva, who was only six years older than him.
+A kind individual, Dzhugashvili was close to his half-siblings, as well as his step-mother Nadezhda Alliluyeva, who was only six years older than him.

 Though Dzhugashvili was interested in studying at a university, Stalin did not initially allow it, and it was not until 1930 when he was 23 that Dzhugashvili was admitted.
 He graduated from the Institute of Transport in 1935, and for the next few years worked as a chimney-sweep engineer at an electric plant factory named after his father.
 In 1937, he entered the Artillery Academy, and graduated from there on 9 May 1941.